matrix-org/matrix-spec/meta/documentation_style.rst

 General
 ~~~~~~~

-Try to write clearly and unambiguously.
+* Try to write clearly and unambiguously.
 Remember that many readers will not
   have English as their first language.

-Prefer British English (colour, -ise) to American English.
+* Prefer British English (colour, -ise) to American English.

-The word "homeserver" is spelt thus (rather than "home server", "Homeserver",
+* The word "homeserver" is spelt thus (rather than "home server", "Homeserver",
   or (argh) "Home Server").
 However, an identity server is two words.

-An "identity server" (spelt thus) implements the Identity Service API (also spelt
+* An "identity server" (spelt thus) implements the Identity Service API (also spelt
   thus).
 However, "Application Services" (spelt thus) implement the Application Service
   API.
 Application Services should not be called "appservices" in documentation.

   ..
 Rationale: "homeserver" distinguishes from a "home server" which is a server
      you have at home. "identity server" is clear, whereas "identityserver" is
      horrible.

-Lists should:
+* Lists should:

   * Be introduced with a colon.
   * Be used where they provide clarity.
   * Contain entries which start with a capital and end with a full stop.

-When talking about properties in JSON objects, prefer the word "property" to "field",
+* When talking about properties in JSON objects, prefer the word "property" to "field",
   "member", or various other alternatives.
 For example: "this property will be set to
   X if ...".
 Also avoid the term "key" unless you are specifically talking about the
   *name* of a property - and be mindful of the scope for confusion with cryptographic
   keys.

+* "i.e." (*id est*) is an abbreviation and hence is written with two full
+  stops.
+Prefer full sentences where possible without loss of clarity.

+* Prefer "for example" over "e.g.".
+If you *must* use "e.g.", remember it too
+  is an abbreviation (*exempli gratia*).

 Changes between spec versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~